bephrem1/interviewpen/README.md

 I'm not perfect.
 I watch finished videos 2 times over.
 I read and test all code samples.
 But I still make errors.

 If you see a mistake anywhere just open a pr & I'll merge it in.

-## Outdated Code

-Sometimes Leetcode function signatures change or the names on fields of objects change breaking the code.
-If you see this then just open an issue or pr if you want to fix it.

 ## Best Books For Prep